 The applicable federal rates are published monthly in the Internal Revenue Bulletin (IRB).
-You can get this infor-
+You can get this information by contacting an IRS office.
+IRBs are also available on IRS.gov.

 Seller financed sales.
-For sales or exchanges of property (other than new section 38 property, which includes most tangible personal property) involving seller financing of \$4,630,300 or less, the test rate of interest cannot be more than 9%, compounded semiannually.
-For seller financing over \$4,630,300 and for all sales or exchanges of new section 38 property, the test rate of interest is 100% of the AFR.
+For sales or exchanges of property (other than new section 38 property, which includes most tangible personal property subject to depreciation) involving seller financing of \$5,557,200 or less, the test rate of interest cannot be more than 9%, compounded semiannually.
+For seller financing over \$5,557,200 and for all sales or exchanges of new section 38 property, the test rate of interest is 100% of the AFR.

-For information on new section 38 property, see section 48(b) of the Internal Revenue Code, as in effect before the enactment of Public Law 101-508.
+For information on new section 38 property, see section 48(b) as in effect before the enactment of Public Law 101-508.